matusiam34/GebWMS/README.md

 # GebWMS
 A very basic yet functional tool that can act as a warehouse management system or be just something you integrate with systems that you already own that do not have inventory capabilities.

-The code currently looks like it has been to war because I put it together from few different project...
+The code currently looks like it has been to war because I put it together from few different projects...
 Over time it will get cleaned up (hopefully).
 At this stage it is not really production ready since many parts have not been moved over yet.
 I just needed it to be out here to keep me motivated.
 Otherwise nothing will ever be completed.

 Few features the system currently supports:
 - many warehouses,